citp/privacy-policy-historical/m/ma/mac/macpaw.com.md

-> *The following text is extracted and transformed from the macpaw.com privacy policy that was archived on 2018-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181229142218id_/https%3A//macpaw.com/policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the macpaw.com privacy policy that was archived on 2019-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190625225142id_/https%3A//macpaw.com/policy) for the most accurate reproduction.*

-# Privacy Policy for MacPaw Products: CleanMyMac 3, Hider 2, Gemini 2, and the rest
+# Privacy Policy - MacPaw

-**Updated May 20, 2018**

 At MacPaw, we care about the privacy of your data and are committed to protecting it.
 This Privacy Policy explains what information we collect about you and why, what we do with that information, and how we handle that information.
 We’ll also explain what choices you have with respect to the information.

-## Applicability Of This Privacy Policy

 This Privacy Policy applies to MacPaw desktop and mobile applications (collectively, the “Products”), MacPaw.com and other MacPaw websites (collectively, the “Sites”) and other interactions (e.g., customer service inquiries, user conferences, etc.) you may have with MacPaw.
 If you do not agree with the terms, do not access or use the Products, Sites or any other aspect of MacPaw’s business.

 This policy applies to the Company’s employees, contractors and officers.